johnathanvman/F6/index.md

 						if(WillingUnit != null && Math.random()<.1){
 							Entrys.push("We "+choose(["walk along","follow", "travel"," continue along"])+" AMAP.
 My WIL"+choose(["","","","",""," rubs my stomach while she"," pats my stomach and"," walks besides me and"," holds my hand as she"])+choose([" asks if all this travel is giving me an appetite."," asks if all this walking is making me hungry."," asks if I want to stop and eat."," asks if my belly is getting hungry."," asks if we should take a break to eat."," asks how I'm not already starving from our long journey."])+choose(["","","",""," She says she wouldn't mind if I ate her."," She says I can eat her whenever I want."," She says I should eat her so I don't become malnourished!"," She tells me she's ready to be eaten whenever I get a craving for her."," She tells me I should eat her before someone else gets the chance."," She tells me she's the perfect meal for a long journey."]))
 						}
-						if(AnyUnit != null && Math.random()<.2){
+						if(AnyUnit != null){
 							if(party.units.length == 2){
 								Entrys.push(choose(["I hold hands with my ANY as ","My ANY holds my hand as ","My ANY rests her head against me as"])+"we "+choose(["follow", "travel"," continue down"])+" AMAP.")
 							}
 							if(AnyUnit.Tags[0] == "Bunnygirl"){
-								Entrys.push("While traveling, my ANY finds a wild carrot growing on the side of the MAP"+choose([", she hops over and yanks it free from the ground before holding it above her head like a trophy.
+								Entrys.push("While traveling, my ANY finds a wild carrot growing on the side of the MAP"+choose([", she hops over and yanks it free from the ground before holding it up like a trophy.
 She chews loudly as we continue walking.",", and munches it down before we carry on.",", and munches it down as we leave her behind.
 She's pouting when she catches up to us.",".
 She nibbles on it as we continue walking."]))
 								Entrys.push("My ANY hops onto my back, I give her an impromptu ride on my shoulders as we travel. "+choose(["We continue along the MAP in silence.","She messes with my hair as we continue along the MAP.","She plays with my ears as we continue along the MAP.","She rubs her thighs against my cheeks as I carry her."]))
 							}else if(AnyUnit.Tags[0] == "Batgirl"){
 								Entrys.push("While traveling along AMAP, "+choose(["my ANY flies high above.","my ANY glides above me."]))